HopeforJustice/main/src/plugins/folders/readme.txt

 A live demo for the Folders plugin is available at <a href="https://demo.premio.io/folders/?utm_source=wordpressorg" target="_blank" title="Premio.io demo site">Premio's demo site</a>.

 == Changelog ==

+= 2.8.8 =
+Minor bug fixed

+= 2.8.7 =
+WordPress 6.1 Folders compatibility adjustments

+= 2.8.6 =
+- We've added a horizontal scroll to the folders view
+- Importing folders works better and faster now, the same goes for uploading folders and media library scan for used files (Pro)
+- Published/Drafts view works for specific folders too
+- Fixed some bugs

+= 2.8.5 =
+WPML Folders bug fixed

+= 2.8.4 =
+Infrastructure improvements

 = 2.8.3 =
 Texts changed